claus296/SantaFnfr/README.md

 * Some Gameplay modifications
 * Pausing

+Join Vanilla Engines's Discord server for updates and other stuff:

 Friday Night Funkin' Rewritten features:
 * A rewritten engine focused on performance and playability
 * Much less memory usage than the original game